MicrosoftDocs/power-automate-docs/articles/customapi-webhooks.md

 2. Click **Create from blank**.

-3. In the flow designer, search for the custom API we registered earlier.
+3. In the flow designer, search for the Custom connector we registered earlier.

     ![New trigger](./media/customapi-webhooks/new-trigger.png)

     Click on the item in the list to use it as a trigger.

-4. Since this is the first time we've used this custom API, we have to connect to it.
+4. Since this is the first time we've used this Custom connector, we have to connect to it.
 For **Connection name**, enter a descriptive name.
 For **User name**, use your GitHub username.
 For **Password**, use the **personal access token** you created earlier.

     ![New connection](./media/customapi-webhooks/new-connection.png)